 |

-elopement with a humble coachman from The George Inn.
-In a hasty escape she
+his daughter’s elopement with a humble coachman from The George Inn.
+In a

-appearances at the hotel which still stands in the village.
-This song is also
+of ghostly appearances at the hotel which still stands in the village.
+This

 Bedfordshire County Life Magazine Issue 39 |